-To support the coordination of diverse activities, community stakeholders consulted preferred the creation of a new, arms-length social development entity, to serve as the Health & Housing

-Systems Planner Organization that could focus on Plan implementation guided by the Council of Champions.
+To support the coordination of diverse activities, community stakeholders consulted preferred the creation of a new, arms-length social development entity, to serve as the Health & Housing Systems Planner Organization (SPO) that could focus on Plan implementation guided by the Council of Champions.
+The Systems Planner Organization would support/encourage the coordination of funding among key investors (IH, BCH, CMHC, etc) via the Funders Table, within the respective accountabilities and responsibilities of these partners.
+In other words, the funders would be brought together and supported in strategic/coordinated investments; the SPO would not distribute available funding.

-An independent, dedicated entity allows exclusive focus on the Action Plan, with the greatest flexibility to coordinate funding and resources across the community.
+An independent, dedicated entity allows exclusive focus on the Action Plan with the greatest flexibility to coordinate funding and resources across the community.
 While the development of a new entity requires time, financial and resource investment, and infrastructure development, the focused mandate creates greater accountability and potential for positive impact.
 Further financial modelling and cost analysis can be found below in Investment Strategy.

-To support rapid action and minimize funding disruptions, the entity will be incubated for a 1 - 2 years within the United Way Central & Northern Vancouver Island or the City of Nanaimo, with the goal over time of making it a standalone entity over time.
+To support rapid action and minimize funding disruptions, the entity will be incubated for a one-to-two year period within the United Way Central & Northern Vancouver Island or the City of Nanaimo, with the goal over time of making it a standalone entity.